aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/README.md

 <img src="https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/blob/main/Other%20Files/multicollinearity_assumption_01.JPG" width="325" height="400">

 The **_dataset size is large_** at 889 observations.

-A minimum of 10 cases with the least frequent outcome for each independent variable in the model (Statistics Solutions).
+Using the one in ten rule, where a minimum of 10 cases is required for the least frequent outcome of the independent variables (Statistics Solutions), the function dataset_size_test() returns 366 (732 at 20 cases).

 <ins>Model Results & Explainability</ins>